craigsturgis/craigsturgisdotcom-netlify/src/pages/site-plan/index.md

 ### Backlog

 * Fix main site hero image to work correctly on iphones
+* Make sure bulma version used is up to date
-* Change layouts so less recent ipads don't get mobile layout
+* Change layout so less recent ipads don't get the mobile layout and a giant version of my face
+* Fix weird characters in archive post titles
-* Content posts should have a serif font for easier reading
+* Content posts should have a serif font for easier reading on the site itself
 * Create a books section for books I read
 * Create a mailing list and ways to sign up for it
+* Add reading time to posts
+* Respect dark mode settings
 * Create a core values page / set of pages
+* Email this post button
 * Make sure the sitemap is SEO friendly
-* Make sure bulma is up to date
 * Fix google font console errors
 * Fix home page headshot so it uses the gatsby image rendering
+* Self hosted contact form that's on par with typeform

 ### Completed